iTerner/Facial-Emotion-Detection/README.md

 1. Try to expand our work to more facial expression datasets.
 2. Try different uses of the attention mechanism.

+## Video Presentation
+For the link of the presentation of the project, click the [link](https://drive.google.com/file/d/1D_tpsRNENrSPZcnP1nu7QTyTbT4CGQnG/view?usp=sharing)

 ## References